December 23, 2020 /

 Based on specific international agreements and conventions for some foreign citizens, different conditions are applied for the following citizenship:

-• Sworn declaration made by the Australian citizen to the competent Australian consular Authority in Italy, from which it must be stated that “the laws to which he is subject in Australia are just, no impediment to the civil wedding he/she must contract Italy.”
+• Sworn declaration made by the Australian citizen to the competent Australian consular Authority in Italy.
+It must be stated that “the laws to which he is subject in Australia are just, no impediment to the civil marriage they must contract Italy.”
 The Consul’s signature must be legalized at the Italian Prefecture.

 For the certificate of ability to marry, Finnish citizens must contact the local administrative Authority in Finland.
 The certificate must have its translation into Italian by a sworn translator.
 Both documents must have an “Apostille” (The Hague Convention).